-With summer travel starting there are many dynamics to consider in order to best prepare your team.
+With summer travel underway there are many dynamics to consider in order to best prepare your team.
 Since our clients have properties in all regions of the US, preparations vary based on weather, school schedules and other factors.

 Advance planning is critical when it comes to added stock of supplies, your staffing plan and seasonal uniform changes.